Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/create-material/setup-material.md

 ---
 title: II.
 Setup Material
 ---
-1. The first step is to ensure that you have linked the `MatLib_Presets` in the [*&nbsp;*{: .fa .fa-database}Shader Editor Panel](/modding-reference/reference/tools/3d-modelling/seut/shader-editor-panel).
-Then you need to select the appropriate [*&nbsp;*{: .fa .fa-database}Preset](/modding-reference/reference/tools/3d-modelling/seut/shader-editor-panel#preset) for your material and finally use the `Create SEUT Material`-button to create the node tree for your material.
+1. Use the `Create SEUT Material`-button to create the node tree for your material.

     ![](/modding-reference/assets/images/tutorials/seut/create-material_button.png)
 <br><br/>

-    <div class="callout-block callout-info"><div class="icon-holder">*&nbsp;*{: .fa .fa-info-circle}
-    </div><div class="content">
-    {: .callout-title}
-#### Note
-    Choose the material creation preset based on what kind of material you would like to create.
-The main difference is what kind of texture maps are supported by the material.
-Find an overview over the different SEUT material types in the [*&nbsp;*{: .fa .fa-database}Shader Editor Panel Reference](/modding-reference/reference/tools/3d-modelling/seut/shader-editor-panel#preset).
-    </div></div>

 2. In the `Shader Editor`, link the individual texture files (in any format that Blender can read) to their respective image nodes in the material.
 Also don't forget to name your new material.